-detection in pooled sampling sites
+Astrovirus detection in pooled sampling sites

-The sampling from June 2016 to December 2020 (Table 1).
+The sampling was carried out from June 2016 to December 2020 (Table 1) at the selected sites.
+At Magweto cave site, 24 samples were collected.
 In Bashongwe collection was carried out in March, July and December 2018, and 251 samples were collected.
-Mabura cave site, in 2016 and 2017.
-In Mugunza cave site, sampling was done in 2017 and 50 samples were collected.
-In the Honde Valley site, 336 samples were collected under Eidolon helvum roost trees (Table 1).
-Bashongwe negative for AstV (Table 1).
-Six () out of 19 pooled samples tested for AstVs and all of the 13 samples from Mugunza tested for AstVs were negative (Table 1).
-In Honde Valley, 173 pooled samples were tested for AstVs and only four () were positive (Table 1). one () out of the 21 samples collected site was positive for AstV.
+For Mabura cave site, a total of 58 samples were collected, in 2016 and 2017, with sampling only carried out once in both years.
+In Mugunza cave site, a once off sampling session was done in 2017 and a total of 50 samples were collected.
+In the Honde Valley site, 336 samples were collected under nine Eidolon helvum roost trees (Table 1).
+In Magweto, five of the eight pooled samples (62.5%) tested positive for AstV.
+In Bashongwe cave, all the 72 samples collected tested negative for AstV (Table 1).
+In Mabura, Six (31.6%) out of 19 pooled samples tested positive for AstVs and all of the 13 samples from Mugunza tested for AstVs were negative (Table 1).
+In Honde Valley, 173 pooled samples were tested for AstVs and only four (2.3%) were positive (Table 1).
+In Chirundu Baobab tree only one (4.8%) out of the 21 samples collected site was positive for AstV.

 Prevalence and seasonality of Astroviruses at Chirundu and Magweto site

-(Table 2).The overall prevalence of at bat community level Chirundu was 10.4% [95% CI: 9.0-11.8] (179 positives out of the 1728 samples).
+In total, we analyzed 1559 samples from Magweto cave site, and 1728 samples from Chirundu farm.
+(Table 2).The overall prevalence of AstVs at bat community level at Chirundu was 10.4% [95% CI: 9.0-11.8] (179 positives out of the 1728 samples).
 The highest prevalence of 21.3% [95% CI: 16.5-26.8] was observed in March 2021 and corresponded to the 4-6 months old juvenile period (Table 2).
-The prevalence of AstV increased from December 2020 to March 2021, which corresponded to the lactation, .
-The lowest prevalence was observed in August (0%) October (1% [95% CI: 0.3-2.9]) and November (1.2% [95% CI: 0.4-3.6]), which correspond to the transition between non-gestation and gestation period, as well as the beginning of the parturition period (Table 1, Figure 2a).
+The prevalence of AstV increased from December 2020 to March 2021, which corresponded to the lactation period, followed by the weaning of four to six months old juveniles.
+The lowest prevalence was observed in August (0%), October (1% [95% CI: 0.3-2.9]) and November (1.2% [95% CI: 0.4-3.6]), which correspond to the transition between non-gestation and gestation period, as well as the beginning of the parturition period (Table 1, Figure 2a).

 Figure 2:

+Bat community AstVs prevalence per month at Magweto site.
+Fig 2a & 2b show estimation of the astrovirus prevalence (with CI 95%) at Chirundu (a) and Magweto (b) sites respectively for the months and year sampled.
+The graphs were plotted with y-axes as the percentage of AstVs prevalence and x-axis as the sampling collection date and the corresponding reproductive cycle stage, each colour code representing a different season.